Recognizing trainees’ exceptional research and presentations at the Annual Hope Center Retreat

 2012

-Josiah Gerdts, grad student in the lab of Jeff Milbrandt
+Josiah Gerdts, graduate student in the lab of Jeff Milbrandt

 “High-throughput screening identifies novel genes required for Wallerian Degeneration in primary mouse neurons”